nas5w/interview-guide/docs/before-the-interview.md

 - If virtual, get meeting links and download any required software
 - If virtual, ask what environment you'll be using and practice with it
 - Confirm your interview a couple days ahead of time
+- Ask about timeline, make sure it works with any other interviews you have